 Love, truth, and life,

-into your meditating, watching, thinking — imagining, waiting, working —
+we trust in your meditating, watching, thinking — imagining, waiting, working —

-into your considerate, honest and complete communication,
+in your considerate, honest and complete communication,

 with sustenance, peace, liberty, literacy, beauty and Christ accessible to all.